 My name is Phil Ward, I am a Twin Cities area photographer specializing in images of chefs, restaurants and food for social media.
 When I set out to capture these images, I draw on my own background in restaurants and passion for the food industry.
 The knowledge of the work and care that produces a great plate of food informs each photograph.
 Each restaurant has its own unique look and atmosphere.
 I use every image to try to connect with the authentic personality of the restaurant and hospitality team, so that the viewer feels immersed in the restaurant experience.

-My other current projects include ongoing night photography around the Twin Cities, pictures of the urban landscape, county fairs, family gatherings, musicians and bands.
+My other current projects include ongoing night photography around the Twin Cities, pictures of the urban landscape, abandoned buildings, family gatherings, musicians and bands.

 My background in photography began very humbly, and in the middle of the night.
 You see, during the winter months I drive for a car service at night, all night.
 After several years of looking at popular sites around town, deserted in the dark and in the early morning hours, I started taking pictures, trying to capture what I was seeing.
 At first it wasn't easy to get the perfect shot.
 My camera wasn't very good, and in addition, I had the weather and other outside factors to contend with.
 Many times I would manage to set up my gear and tripod and get the image I wanted in my frame, only to be snapped back to reality as my dispatcher called me on my next order.
 I had to break everything down into my small camera bag again.
 Sometimes I had to go back to the same spot over and over before I finally captured that great image.
 After thousands of photos snapped in the darkness and steady equipment upgrades along the way, I gradually honed my technique.
 I hope you enjoy the ever-expanding galleries: "Dark Minneapolis," "Dark St. Paul," and "Dark Twin Cities."